-If many lights in many rooms have the same issue, several circuits could be affected—or it might even be a fault in the utility drop outside the home.
-If the simple fixes aren’t working, homeowners should call in expert help.
+If many lights in many rooms have the same issue, though, several circuits could be affected—or it might even be a fault in the utility drop outside the home.
+If the simple fixes aren’t working, you should call in an electrician for expert help.

 2. Sparks from Outlets or Switches

-There are a few reasons sparks can emerge from the system, including electrical shorts or overheating.
-A homeowner with enough electrical sense can try replacing the sparking box, but if that doesn’t solve the problem, professional help will be required to identify the reason behind the spark.
+There are a few reasons sparks can emerge from the system, including electrical shorts and overheating.
+A homeowner with enough electrical experience can try replacing the sparking electrical box, but if that doesn’t solve the problem, professional help will be required to identify the reason behind the spark.

-3. The Heat from Outlets or Switches
+3. Heat from Outlets or Switches

-While aluminum transfers electricity as well as copper, it is much more malleable—with the result that over time, aluminum wires compress, leaving gaps that cause dangerous sparks and arcs.
+While aluminum transfers electricity as well as copper, it is much more malleable—with the result that, over time, aluminum wires compress, leaving gaps that can cause dangerous sparks and arcs.

 5. Loose Outlets or Switches

-When a homeowner plugs something into an outlet, that outlet should be strong and stable.
-If it’s not—if it seems like the insides of the outlet are moving around—it’s absolutely necessary to open the outlet or switch and see what’s going on.
+When you plug something into an outlet, the outlet should be strong and stable.
+If it’s not—if it seems like the insides of the outlet are moving around—it’s absolutely necessary to have it checked out.